tsolovey/term-lab/README.md

 # term-lab

-The application is to demonstrate MVC usage.
+The application is to demonstrate MVC usage. it’s not a fully functional app but just a simple demo – the data is hardcoded, there is no error handling, security features and etc. The unit testing is skipped either.

 This is a single page application.
 The page displays a list of medical terms.
 When a user clicks on one of the terms, the popup window appears inside the current page.
 The popup window contains a list of links to external resources about a term.
 A user may click on these reference links to view information about a medical term in a new window.

 Technologies used:
   - Spring Boot with embedded Tomcat